Columbine school shooting survivor found dead in home

 There were no signs of foul play.
 A Monday autopsy was planned to determine the cause of death.

-Eubanks was shot in the hand and knee in the Columbine attack that killed 12 classmates and a teacher, including Eubanks best friend.
+Eubanks was shot in the hand and knee in the Columbine attack that killed 12 classmates and a teacher, including Eubanks’ best friend.

 He became addicted to drugs after taking prescription pain medication while recovering from his injuries.
 He later worked at an addiction treatment center and travelled the U.S. telling his story .